 The Duskis said the Delta Dental Foundation grant also enhances the services that can be provided.
 Donations from dental suppliers, a dental laboratory, and help from other dental professionals, including their staff, all contribute to the success of the program.

-Since the Wolverine Patriot Project was launched in October 2012, more than 30 disabled and homeless veterans have received comprehensive dental care.
+Since students in the Wolverine Patriot Project began providing oral health care in October 2012, more than 30 disabled and homeless veterans have received comprehensive dental care.
 WPP was spearheaded by third-year dental student and veteran Jesse Edwards and is administered by Dr. Bill Piskorowski, assistant dean for Community-Based Dental Education.
 Dr. Howard Hamerink, adjunct clinical associate professor of dentistry, is a WPP faculty mentor.